North Atlantic Right Whale

 With changing ocean conditions and human activities, it is crucial to continually monitor threats to the species.

-- Working with the marine mammal stranding and entanglement response networks through annual coordination and support from the Marine Mammal Health and Stranding Response Program and its Prescott Grant Program, National Stranding Database, and stranding reports
+- Authorizing the marine mammal stranding and entanglement response networks and working with them through the Marine Mammal Health and Stranding Response Program and its Prescott Grant Program, National Stranding Database, and stranding reports

-- Tracking changes in ocean conditions, marine development activities, commercial fishing operations, and vessel traffic—informing a recent coast-wide assessment of right whale vessel strike risk
+- Tracking ocean warming and changes in marine development activities, commercial fishing operations, and vessel traffic

 Monitor Effectiveness of Conservation